tonycrosby-tech/Project_2/README.md

 ```
 AS A user
-WHEN I enters an email and password
+WHEN a user enters an email and password
-THEN I can log in
+THEN the user can log in
-WHEN I loged in
+WHEN user is logged in
-THEN I can make a post about a sport, movie,  book or other
+THEN the user can make a post about a sport, movie, book or other
-WHEN I creates a post
+WHEN the user creates a post
-THEN I can view it on the home screen
+THEN the user can view it from the home screen
-WHEN I sees others  post
+WHEN the user sees others post
-THEN I can comment on it
+THEN the user can comment on it
-WHEN others sees my  post
+WHEN a user sees your post
-THEN They can comment on it
+THEN they can comment on it
 ```

 ## Installation